naveenraja2004/2b_SLIDING_WINDOW_PROTOCOL/README.md

-# EX 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
+## NAME: NAVEEN RAJA N R
-### Register no: 212222110032
+## REGISTER NUMBER: 212222230093

-### Name: Prabha C
+# 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL

-## AIM:
+## AIM
-To implent the program for the implementationof sliding window protocol
+To write a python program to perform sliding window protocol.

 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user